 OSCAR HOWARD'S LEGACY

-Oscar Howard, founder of Meals on Wheels, started a fund to provide educational scholarships for local youth, continuing his legacy to improving lives.
+Oscar Howard, founder of Meals on Wheels, started a fund at the Minneapolis Foundation to provide scholarships for local youth, continuing his legacy of improving lives.

 1996

-Say cheese!
-For a photo exhibit called Self Images: A Fresh Look at Inner City Neighborhoods, residents of Minneapolis’ poorest neighborhoods were given cameras and asked to take pictures of what they thought was important where they lived.
-Their photos—of churches, community centers, quiet houses and kids playing—were displayed in the First Bank Lobby of the Guthrie Theater.
-The exhibit was just one piece of the Foundation’s Building Better Futures project—a ten-year, $20 million investment to reduce poverty, build capacity and improve the quality of life in the Elliot Park, Harrison, Near North, Phillips, Stevens Square-Loring Heights, Sumner-Glenwood and Whittier neighborhoods.
+For a special photo exhibit, residents in low-income neighborhoods in and around downtown Minneapolis were given cameras and asked to take pictures of what they thought was important where they lived.
+Their photos—of churches, community centers, quiet houses, and kids playing—were displayed in the lobby of the Guthrie Theater.
+The exhibit was just one piece of our Building Better Futures project—a ten-year, $20 million investment to reduce poverty and improve lives.

 1999